 The Long Strangle is a strategy that profits when you expect a big move in the underlying stock.
 The strategy typically involves buying both a Put and Call out-of-the-money with the same expiration date.
 The goal of the strategy is to profit from a substantial movement in the price of the stock sometime in the future.
 The choice of the asset as well as the anticipated expiry of the price movement is key to the success of the strategy.

 While we know delta is a measurement of an option's price sensitivity to a given change in the price of an underlying asset, many traders think of delta as the percent probability of being in the money.
-In this strategy, I would like to construct a long strangle that has ~70% chance of being in the money, according to delta.
-To accomplish this, I'm going to use a delta that has approximately 35% probability of being in the money, for each leg (Call and Put) of my strangle.
+In this strategy, I would like to construct a long strangle that has a ~70% chance of being in the money, according to delta.
+To accomplish this, I'm going to use a delta that has an approximately 35% probability of being in the money, for each leg (Call and Put) of my strangle.

 The strategy will demonstrate a workflow that presents an option chain to choose the appropriate legs making up our strangle.
 The following steps will be used:

 - Query and present an option chain containing our legs